Sydney-Informatics-Hub/intro-git/notebooks/09_branches.md

 ### Questions

+- What is a Git branch?
-- What are branches, and why are they useful?
+- Why are branches useful?

 </div>